Integrated staffing and student-centered strategy are reshaping campus operations

 For nearly two decades, CENTERS has served as the operational partner for CSU’s Recreation Center.
 But the story didn’t stop there.
 In 2021, the university expanded our scope to include Student Center operations and, more recently, Conference and Event Services.
 Why?
 Because our team consistently balances strategic vision with practical performance.

 At CSU, that success has been amplified by bundling operations under a single, unified management model that combines strategy, staffing, and service.
-It’s this mission– driven and results-focused alignment that fuels success across every asset we manage.
+It’s this mission-driven and results-focused alignment that fuels success across every asset we manage.

 Maximizing Spaces with Purpose and Creativity

-When it comes to facility management, Chris emphasizes a proactive, data-informed approach.
-“We’re not just maintaining buildings.
-We’re designing experiences,” he says.
 That mindset came to life when the team transformed a seldom-used group fitness studio into the Shine Well Studio, a mental wellness hub outfitted with nap pods, massage chairs, lounge seating, and live plants.
-Additionally, because the team at CSU also manages operations at the Student Center, a similar highly-utilized wellness space–The Wellness Cube—was implemented at the heart of campus, as well.
+Additionally, because the team at CSU also manages operations at the Student Center, a similar highly-utilized wellness space, The Wellness Cube, was implemented at the heart of campus.

 Building Relationships That Power Results